 About This Site

-This cerebrally concocted and cleverly crafted grimoire is inspired by the foul d'elvish shadow scripts of Far Below (take the elevator down at Far Away).
-The spells within, cast mightily by the hand of sorcery wielding accursèd instruments cunningly wrought by dwarven-kind.
+This cerebrally concocted and cleverly crafted grimoire is inspired by the d'elvish shadow scripts of Far Below (take the elevator down at Far Away).
+The curses within, cast by a foul and twisted sourcerous hand, wielding vile accursed instruments cunningly wrought by dwarven-kind.
 Acknowledgements are grudgingly granted to the diverse legion of humans, gnomes, trolls, ogres, giants, the great and terrible Roc, rakshasa, satyrs, nymphs, djinn, skin walkers, centaurs, and other magical creatures and cryptids too numerous to mention, who have, under a terrible geas, unwillingly toiled in this villainous endeavour, and shall continue to do so (if they know what's good for them) unto the end of time!
 Hahahahahahahahaha!
 Look, I write... a lot, and I am a geek, so what did you expect?
 I mean, really...